Sable: History of fur use and status

 Sable fur has been a highly valued item in the fur trade since the early Middle Ages, and is generally considered to have the most beautiful and richly tinted pelt among martens.
 Sable fur is unique because it retains its smoothness in every direction it is stroked.
 The fur of other animals feels rough stroked against the grain.
 A wealthy 17th-century Russian diplomat once described the sable as "A beast that the Ancient Greeks and Romans called the Golden Fleece."
 Russian sables would typically be skinned over the mouth with no incision being made on the body.
 The feet would be retained, so as to keep as much fur as possible.
 Byzantine priests would wear sable for their rituals.

 In England, sable fur was held in great esteem.
 Henry I was presented with a wreath of black sable by the Bishop of Lincoln, for no less than £100, a considerable sum at the time.
 Sable fur was a favourite of Henry VIII, who once received five sets of sable fur worth £400 from Emperor Charles V. Henry later decreed that sable fur was to be worn only by nobles exceeding the rank of viscount.
 The Russian conquest of Siberia was largely spurred by the availability of sables there.
 Ivan Grozny once demanded an annual tribute of 30,000 sable pelts from the newly conquered Kazan Tatars, though they never sent more than a thousand, as Russia at the time was unable to enforce the tribute due to wars with Sweden and Poland.
 The best skins were obtained in Irkutsk and Kamchatka.

 According to the Secret History of the Mongols, when Genghis Khan married his first wife, Börte Ujin, his mother Hoelun received a coat of sable furs from the girl's parents.
 This was reportedly a very noble gift, serving not only an aesthetic need but also a practical one.
+Shortly after, when the young Shigi Qutuqu was found wandering a destroyed Tatar camp, he was recognised to be of noble descent because of his sable-lined silk jerkin.